lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 Both Spearman and Kendall uses rank values, therefore they can be applied to both continuous and ordinal variables.
 They are both non-parametric method and therefore the input data is not required to be in a bell curve as what Pearson assumes.

 Using all the numerical variables in our campaign data, let's look at the correlation triangle first.
-In the code below, you can choose one of the correlation methods, also decide whether you want to show absolute correlation values or not.
+In the code below, you can choose one of the correlation methods through `corr_method`, also decide whether you want to show absolute correlation values through `abs_corr`.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/corr_visual.png" width="823" height="260" />
 </p>

-The correlation triangle is in a heatmap format, so that you can find highly correlated pairs quickly based on the color.
-In this example, we can see, `previous` (number of contacts performed for this client before this campaign) and `pdays` (number of days that passed after the client was contacted last time) have a high spearman correlation.
+The correlation triangle is displayed as a heatmap, allowing you to quickly identify highly correlated pairs by color.
+In this example, we observe a strong Spearman correlation between `previous` (the number of contacts made with each client before this campaign) and `pdays` (the number of days since the client was last contacted).

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/corr_visual_out.png" width="806" height="485" />
 </p>

-The code below uses this correlation triangle to list out all the correlated pairs with their correlation higher than the specified threshold.
+The code below utilizes this correlation triangle to list all pairs with correlations exceeding the specified threshold.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/corr_drop.png" width="1012" height="372" />
 </p>

-And the output does align with the above visualization.
-Using the output drop list, we can remove unnecessary features from the data directly.
+The output aligns with the visualization above.
+By using the output drop list, we can directly remove unnecessary features from the data.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/corr_drop_out_v3.png"